nolnoch/crystal-water/README.md

 in real time prohibitively complex and inflexible, resulting in an industry avoidance of OpenGL for this kind of rendering.
 By using OpenCL and its OpenGL interoperability to reconfigure this pipeline, we will achieve real-time ray tracing with an OpenGL program on a modest desktop computer.
+Further, we may approximate this functionality with greater ease and integration with the OpenGL pipeline by exploring the new compute shaders.

 By completion, this project will ideally render a crystal cube or sphere suspended in a textured skybox and surrounded by or interacting with a